LucasJMO/E6Plus/SkillChanges.md

 While attempting to communicate with a creature with which you do not share a common language, you must first select a known language as the base for your attempt.
 The DC is 25 to communicate simple ideas, 35 to communicate moderately complex ideas, and 45 to communicate complex ideas.

 If the base language selected is a similar to a language spoken by the creature gain a +10 to the Speak Language roll.
 If the base language shares an alphabet with a language spoken by the creature gain an additional +5 to your roll.

+You may take 10 or 20 on Speak Language checks.